How to Get into an Ivy League School?

 Understanding Financial Aid Options

 Financial aid for Ivy League schools typically comes in the form of grants, scholarships, work-study programs, and loans.
-Each institution has its own policies regarding financial aid, but most Ivy League schools are committed to meeting 100% of demonstrated financial need.
-This means that if a student is accepted, the school will provide enough financial aid to cover the difference between what the family can contribute and the total cost of attendance.
+Ivy League schools follow varying financial aid policies, but most commit to meeting 100% of demonstrated financial need.
+If accepted, the school covers the difference between the family contribution and the total cost of attendance.

 - Grants and Scholarships: These are funds that do not need to be repaid.
 Many Ivy League schools offer need-based aid, which is determined by the family’s financial situation.
 Additionally, some schools provide merit-based scholarships, although these are less common in the Ivy League compared to other institutions.